WebComponentsGuide/webcomponents.guide/learn/components/lifecycle-reference.md

 ## `attributeChangedCallback()`

-The `connectedCallback()` is a "well known" method.
+The `attributeChangedCallback()` is a "well known" method.
 It doesn't exist as part of native JavaScript classes, instead it's something that the browser knows about just within the context of custom Elements.

 ### What is `attributeChangedCallback` good for?